johnridesabike/re-blossom/README.md

 As you can see, finding the *maximum* weighted matching is often unintuitive.
-Imagine how much more difficult this becomes when you have dozens, or hundreds, of people, and every person could be potentially matched with anyone else!
+Imagine how much more difficult this becomes when you have dozens, or hundreds, of people, and we could potentially match every person with anyone else!

 ## Usage